-3.2 New and amended standards and interpretations
+a) New and amended standards and interpretations

-The Company applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2023.
+The Companu applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2024 (unless otherwise stated).
+The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.